Key takeaways

 Is Lomotil or Imodium more effective?

 That being said, Imodium may be the more effective medication.
 Although there are no clinical trials that directly compare Lomotil and Imodium, some studies suggest that Imodium is a preferred option for treating diarrhea.
-One double-blind, crossover study found that loperamide was superior to diphenoxylate for treating diarrhea even at a 2.5-fold lower dose.
+One double-blind, crossover study found that loperamide was superior to diphenoxylate for treating chronic diarrhea, even at a 2.5-fold lower dose.

 Coverage and cost comparison of Lomotil vs. Imodium